Laura Michaels' MinGW FAQ

 2. What editors are available?

 The various Emacs and Vi programs and their offshots such as Vim (Vi Improved) and Cream are always popular.
+If you want an easy to use console editor try nano (or pico).
 My current favorite Open Source programming editor is SciTE.
 It works beautifully with MinGW, other C/C++ compilers and other languages.
 It lets you intergrate compiling, building and running programs through the editor as well as giving the ability to click on compiler errors within the editor and jump to the appropriate files.
 It is now very flexible, but can be hard to figure out how to customize.
 See my article on SciTE customization tips for some help.
+I've been searching for console or more lightweight editors that are as customizable as SciTE.
+Two other editors based on the Scintilla editing component that SciTE uses are FXite (uses Fox Toolkit GUI) and textadept (offers a pdcurses based console version).

 3. Other reference sites